Quantum state reduction of general initial states through spontaneous unitarity violation: Introduction

 How the unitary time evolution prescribed by Schr\"odinger's equation can be reconciled with the observation of single measurement outcomes randomly selected according to Born's probability distribution, remains one of the central foundational problems of modern science~\cite{Bassi_03_PhyRep, leggett2005quantum, overview, arndt2014testing, carlesso2022present}.
 One way to formulate this `quantum measurement problem', is to observe that one registers a single outcome upon performing a single quantum measurement.
 Repeating the measurement with the same initial state might yield a different outcome, in accordance with Born’s rule~\cite{Born26}.
 Describing the measurement device as a macroscopic collection of interacting quantum particles, however, its evolution should be governed by Schr\"odinger's equation.
 As formalized by Von Neumann~\cite{Von_Neumann2018-bo}, the interaction between a measurement device $\ket{M}$ and microscopic quantum system $\ket{S}$ in the so-called strong measurement limit, then inevitably leads to the prediction of an entangled state between system and measurement device of the form:

-Although ever more massive objects have successfully been put into spatial superposition~\cite{Arndt_Nat_99, Hackermuller_PRL_2003, Gerlich_NatComm_2011, Gasbarri_ComminPhys_21}, this predicted final state is still inconsistent with the usual observation of a single measurement outcome for each individual experiment.
+Although ever more massive objects have successfully been put into spatial superposition~\cite{Arndt_Nat_99, Hackermuller_PRL_2003, Gerlich_NatComm_2011, Gasbarri_ComminPhys_21}, there is no evidence of truly macroscopic measurement machines ending up in the superposition of measurement outcomes described by Eq.~\eqref{eq:init_superposition} during individual experiments.

 Attempts to theoretically address the measurement problem can be grouped into three broad categories.
 The first posits that decoherence may be seen as a type of measurement, because it leads to diagonal reduced density matrices after tracing out the environment~\cite{Zurek_1982, Schlosshauer_2005,Zurek2009,theo13}.
 This approach, however, is explicitly restricted to describing expectation values averaged over an ensemble of realisations of the environment, and hence does not resolve the issue of a single outcome being observed in a single measurement~\cite{Bassi_03_PhyRep,Dieks_1989,Adler_2003,Stillfried_2008,Fortin2014}.